 The COVID-19 pandemic has inflicted unprecedented circumstances on businesses across the world.

-With almost no notice, nearly the entire business world has been thrust into remote working.
+Nearly the entire business world has been thrust into remote working with almost no notice.

-Embroiled in the new normal, the IT businesses are being tested on their agility, and the ability to deliver software products and services quickly to ensure business continuity.
+Embroiled in the new normal, IT businesses are being tested on their agility and the ability to deliver software products and services quickly to ensure business continuity.

 However, the strong adoption of DevOps can help companies quickly deliver value to end-users.